 - Giving a freebie, such as an older product, can be a great “gift” to your customers.

 - You can use all of these ideas for employee appreciation as well.

 One of the only things more time-consuming than working with your current clients is onboarding new ones.
 Not unlike Christmas, landing a new client should be a time of celebration, but often ends up being nothing but stress.
 That’s why I highly suggest automating your entire client onboarding process for the new year.
 If you want to learn how, check out my free 8 Steps to Automating Your Client Onboarding: Workbook & Checklist.
 In it, I break everything down for you on how to set it up so you will never need to spend time thinking about your client onboarding again!
 I’ve been setting up a lot of automated onboarding systems for clients this month and they are in love!

 So, if you need to clear up some time in your calendar for the holidays, why not try hiring a virtual assistant?
-We can take on any project big or small to free up some space in your schedule (and your brain!) to breathe.
-By reducing your holiday stresses, you can finally start to enjoy your winter vacation and come back pumped for the new year!
+We can take on any project big or small to free up some space in your schedule (and your brain!)
+By reducing your holiday stresses, you can finally start to enjoy your winter vacation!
 If you’d like to talk about how I can help you manage the holiday rush, I invite you to book a FREE consultation with me today.
 It’s time to share the spirit of the season with your clients, without sharing the stress and footwork!

 Links To This Episode: